sbarb/emailServer/conf/README.md

 # /config

-/config -> /usr/share/Email/conf --symlinked> ~/.email/conf
+/conf -> /usr/share/Email/conf --symlinked> ~/.email/conf

+if there is a

+/conf/install.conf

+it must have

+EMAIL_ADDRESS=email@gmail.com
+EMAIL_PASS=Pass4Email